 As an alternative, alpha-GPC supplements are available and backed by promising research, including:

-- Study #1 - Among healthy, young volunteers with scopolamine-induced memory impairment, alpha-GPC supplementation alleviated impairment on attention and memory, as compared to placebo.<4>
+- Study #1 - Among healthy, young adult volunteers with scopolamine-induced memory impairment, alpha-GPC supplements alleviated impairment on attention and memory, as compared to placebo.4

 As a nootropic choline source, alpha-GPC is spot-on.
 But, believe it or not, there's an even better choline source for nootropic brain enhancement.